Institutional Review Board

 Projects involving human subjects at SSU must have IRB approval prior to project initiation.

 Research involving human subjects falls under the oversight of the HHS Office for Human Research Protections (OHRP).
-An overview of federal law and regulations governing human subjects research and SSU procedures is provided here:
+An overview of federal law and regulations governing human subjects research and SSU guidelines is provided here:

 The University maintains a Federal Wide Assurance (FWA) with the OHRP, and the SSU IRB is registered with the OHRP: